Azerbaijan Travel Restrictions - Covid-19

 Azerbaijan and Coronavirus

 Masks are no longer required outdoors but must still be worn indoors and in enclosed markets.
 Large retail facilities and malls are permitted to function if at least 30% of employees are vaccinated against coronavirus.
-At least 80 percent of employees of all government, medical, pharmaceutical and educational institutions are required to be fully vaccinated by the end of October.
+At least 80 percent of employees of all government, medical, pharmaceutical and educational institutions are required to be fully vaccinated.

 Covid-19: Azerbaijan Travel Restrictions

 Currently there are regular charter flights operating between Baku and Istanbul, Minsk, London, Berlin, Dubai, Frankfurt, Moscow, Kiev, Ankara, Antalya and other cities.